Travel info

 5. The broker’s staff member jumps in your truck, takes you across the border (over the commercial bridge in Laredo), and handles the transaction.

 6. After you are in Mexico, the broker’s staff person hands you the paper work, jumps out of your truck, and you are on your way.
 The truck driver does not need a tourist visa, the truck's document ("pedimento") is all he/she needs.
-(This process may differ from broker to broker and port-of-entry.)
+(This process may differ from broker to broker and the port-of-entry.)

 See the Entry page for information on contacting FMAD, or go to www.femadac.org.mx.